 A considerable portion of Trump’s advocates and many other Americans on the left and right are under the false impression that burning our current political system to the ground is the best option.
-One liberal journalist, who voted in the primaries for Sanders, described the situation:
+One liberal journalist, who voted in the Democratic presidential primaries for Bernie Sanders, described the situation:

 “What’s needed now in American politics is consternation, confusion, dissension, disorder, chaos — and crisis, with possible resolution — and a Trump presidency is the best chance for this true progress.
 This is a politics of arson.
 I’d rather see the empire burn to the ground under Trump, opening up at least the possibility of radical change, than cruise on autopilot under Clinton….It’s the risk of the wild card.
 TRUMP!
 Let the fire burn how it will.”